ployt0/dbd_maps/README.md

 Maps drawn by Lethia from hens333's discord server.

 This is a short script that is easy to inspect and maintain.
 I am also trying to keep it lightweight and low rent.
 No heavy .NET dependencies.
-You can [use a relatively recent python interpreter](#for-the-curious), and the modest packages identified in `requirements.txt`.
+You can [use a relatively recent python interpreter](#for-the-curious), and the modest packages identified in ~~`requirements.txt`~~ pyproject.toml.

 Alternatively, just download the Windows release, run it (preferably from a shell for more feedback), and stop reading this, now.

 https://github.com/user-attachments/assets/77b72df5-decd-408c-be0c-d59ee33195bf